GTA-UFRJ/sensingbus/publishing/README.md

 #### Openstack Cloud
 We recommend use an [Openstack](https://docs.openstack.org/mitaka/) platform to build your cloud.
 The current version is Ocata, but the tool was developed on Mitaka version.

 Use this [image](http://gloria.gta.ufrj.br/vm-templates/publishing-node-image) to instantiate your publication node.
+To install this image, follw [these](https://docs.openstack.org/user-guide/dashboard-manage-images.html) instructions.

 ## Development